 With her testifying in front of a congressional panel, she suddenly has a mock "wardrobe malfunction."
 Then the network does something that Parsons will thank them for forever.

-"The Marine Corps taught me and gave me the sense of doing things right and more importantly I got confidence and that part of it is so important," Parsons said.
+"The Marine Corps taught me and gave me the sense of doing things right, and more importantly, I got confidence and that part of it is so important," Parsons said.
 "I decided to offer people a great product or service for a reasonable and fair price.
-Its that simple - make a small amount of money on a whole lot of people, treat them right and it will all fall into place."
+It's that simple -- make a small amount of money on a whole lot of people, treat them right and it will all fall into place."

-With his "never-quit attitude," Parsons returned to school and used some of that good ole Marine Corps determination to graduate magna cum laude from the University of Baltimore in 1975 majoring in accounting.
+With his "never-quit attitude," Parsons returned to school and used some of that good ole Marine Corps determination to graduate magna cum laude from the University of Baltimore in 1975, majoring in accounting.

 "My hobby of writing programs would soon become my career," Parsons said.
 "My first computer was a Radio Shack, then an Apple and finally I borrowed $5,000 and bought the first IBM personal computers to come out."

-"Since 1997, when I started Go Daddy, there was only one principle that I used to build the company.
+"Since 1997, when I started GoDaddy, there was only one principle that I used to build the company.
 It's a simple one.
-Do the right thing for the customers and provide them with as good a deal as possible.
-No smoke and mirrors -- ever.
+Do the right thing for the customers and provide them with as good a deal as possible," the Baltimore native said.
+"No smoke and mirrors -- ever.
 The whole idea back then, and it continues today, is to make a little money from a lot of people.
-This differs from many companies who have just the opposite philosophy," said the Baltimore native.
+This differs from many companies, who have just the opposite philosophy."

-"Bob, I loved the Go Daddy commercials!
+"Bob, I loved the GoDaddy commercials!
 Thanks for posting the storyboards and rejected commercials.
 They were very entertaining.
-I have hundreds of domains with you guys for a reason - great customer service and support!
+I have hundreds of domains with you guys for a reason -- great customer service and support!
 Bottom-line, you guys are heads and shoulders above the competition and, 'walk the talk,' everyday!
 Keep up the great job," read the posting.